Frequently Asked Questions:

 What is the Commuter Benefits Program Commuter Card?

 The Commuter Benefits Program offers the Commuter Card Plan.
 The Commuter Card is a stored value debit card linked to a special Transportation Spending Account, secured by the City’s Transit Benefit provider, WageWorks.
-Under this option, you can elect to have any pre-tax deduction amount up to $245, the transportation fringe benefit[1*] pre-tax limit per month.
-Deductions exceeding $245 are allowed.
-The amount over $245 will be deducted post-tax.
+Under this option, you can elect to have any pre-tax deduction amount up to $255, the transportation fringe benefit[1*] pre-tax limit per month.
+Deductions exceeding $255 are allowed, but the amount over $255 will be deducted post-tax.
 With the Commuter Card, you designate a monthly deduction amount to suit your commuting needs.
 The Commuter Card is funded each pay day with your transportation deduction.

 The Commuter Card is a financial instrument regulated by the United States Department of the Treasury Regulation E. Users of the Commuter Card have all the protections afforded other credit and debit card users under Regulation E. The Commuter Benefits Program - Commuter Card Plan Terms and Conditions outline Commuter Card user rights and responsibilities.
 Please review them.

 [1*] Internal Revenue Code(IRC) section 132(f) sets the monthly limit on qualified transportation fringe benefit.
-Effective 01/01/13 the transportation fringe benefit pre-tax limit is increased to $245/month.
+Effective 01/01/16 the transportation fringe benefit pre-tax limit is increased to $255/month.

 Where is the Commuter Card accepted?